-Erosion is the result of processes that entrain and transport earth materials along coastlines, in streams, and on hillslopes.
+The result of processes that entrain and transport earth materials along coastlines, in streams, and on hillslopes.
 Wind and water are common agents through which forces are applied to resistant rocks, soils, or other unconsolidated materials.
 Erosion types often are designated on the basis of the agent: wind erosion, fluvial erosion, and glacial erosion.
-Fluvial erosion usually has been regarded as the most effective type in shaping the land surface during recent geologic time.
+Fluvial erosion usually has been regarded as the most effective type in shaping the land surface during recent geologic time (see illustration).
 Under certain environmental conditions, however, wind erosion moves considerable quantities of earth materials, as demonstrated during the “dust bowl” years in the United States.
 Glacial erosion shaped much of the land surface during the Quaternary Period of geologic time.
 Each type of erosion produces distinctive landforms, contributing to the diversity of terrestrial landscapes.
 See also: Eolian landforms; Geomorphology; Glaciology; Mass wasting; Quaternary; Stream transport and deposition

 Many terms are used in association with erosion processes, although not with consistency.
 Erosion involves the entrainment and transportation of earth materials from source areas to deposition sites.
 Soil loss refers to material actually transported from a particular hillslope or field, and may be less in volume than erosion due to on-site deposition in micro-topographic depressions.
 Sediment is the product of erosion, and sediment yield is the amount of sediment transported from a watershed.
 Other terms are found in the literature that differ somewhat in connotation within particular contexts and for particular scientific disciplines.
 See also: Sedimentology